 Jayhawk Battalion History

-The early history of military training on the University of Kansas dates to the Spanish American War.
-During this War, 75 KU students and graduates joined the 20th and 22d Kansas Volunteers Regiments.
-The 20th fought to the battle cry “Rock, Chalk, Jayhawks!”
-The first KU casualty was during this war, 1LT Alfred C. Alford, KU Class of 1896.
-During the same conflict, a former KU student, COL Frederick N. Funston, also received the Medal of Honor for his service in the war.
+Military training has a rich history at the University of Kansas, dating back to the Spanish-American War.
+During this conflict, 75 KU students and graduates joined the 20th and 22nd Kansas Volunteers Regiments.
+The 20th's battle cry was "Rock, Chalk, Jayhawks!" and sadly, the first KU casualty occurred during the war: 1LT Alfred C. Alford, KU Class of 1896.
+A former KU student, COL Frederick N. Funston, also received the Medal of Honor for his service in the war.

-Section IV, War Department Bulletin 34, dated July 2, 1918, officially authorized an Infantry unit of ROTC to be formed at the University of Kansas.
-On November 30, 1920, the infantry unit was withdrawn due to failing to meet required strength by Section III, War Department Bulletin 40 dated 1920.
-Section XIII, War Department Bulletin 22, dated 1921, authorized the creation of a Coastal Artillery Unit and an Engineer Unit at the University of Kansas.
-These units were actually already formed at the University of Kansas.
-The Engineer unit was established September 1, 1919; and the Coastal Artillery unit was established September 23, 1919.
+Later on, in 1921, the War Department issued Bulletin 22, Section XIII, which authorized the creation of a Coastal Artillery Unit and an Engineer Unit at the University of Kansas.
+It is worth noting that these units were already formed at the University of Kansas, with the Engineer unit being established on September 1, 1919, and the Coastal Artillery unit on September 23, 1919.

 During the 1920s and early 1930s 'everyone who was anyone' on campus was a member of ROTC.
 Fraternity presidents, sports team captains and student government members were all part of ROTC.
 Approximately 300 of the 1500 male students were enrolled in the ROTC program.
 During this time cadets enrolled in either the coastal artillery company or the corps of engineers company.
 In 1935, the engineer company was replaced by the infantry branch.
 Each company was affiliated with a branch and cadets would be commissioned into that branch.
 The first offices for the Army ROTC program were in the Old Robinson Gym.
 In 1923, classes and offices were moved in what is now the School of Journalism's building then called Fowler Hall.